 Absence Type Qualifications Maximum Number of Days Off Details Required Approval from Associate Dean for Clerkship Education Personal Day May be used at the discretion of the student (example: illness, physician appt., conference time, etc.).
-Total days off any one rotation (including personal days off) cannot exceed 2 on any one 4-week rotation.
-5 total days per academic year (July-June) While personal days may be used at the discretion of the student, the total days off any one rotation (including personal days off) cannot exceed 2 on any one 4-week rotation, i.e., students cannot use all 5 days on one rotation.
+Total days off any one rotation ( including personal days off ) cannot exceed two on any one 4-week rotation.
+Five total days per academic year (July-June) While personal days may be used at the discretion of the student, the total days off any one rotation (including personal days off) cannot exceed two on any one 4-week rotation, i.e., students cannot use all 5 days on one rotation.
 No Jury Duty Court documentation must accompany the Clerkship Program Absence Request Form N/A Jury duty, when obligated, is not considered a personal day absence.
-Yes Hospital-organized community events Example: Special Olympic Physicals ympic Physicals N/A These events would be considered part of the rotation and not a personal day absence.
-No COMLEX USA Level 2 CE/USMLE Step 2 CK/Canadian MCCEE 1 day No Examination COMAT/NBME shelf examinations Students have the time off to take the examination only Students should be reporting to rotation before/after examination.
-No Prolonged Illness, Bereavement, Maternity Leave Medical related absence or bereavement Determined on a case-by-case basis Students must contact the Associate Dean for Clerkship Education directly (enright4@msu.edu) Yes to discuss time off rotations.
+Yes Hospital-organized community events Example: Special Olympic Physicals N/A These events would be considered part of the rotation and not a personal day absence.
+COMLEX USA Level 2 CE/USMLE Step 2 CK/Canadian MCCEE 1 day No Students should be reporting to rotation before/after examination.
+No Medical related absence or Determined on a case-by-case basis Students must contact the Associate Dean for Clerkship Education directly (enright4@msu.edu) Yes to discuss time off rotations.